 Editorial Calendar is perfect for anyone running a blog on WordPress, since you can see a calendar of ideas you have for blog posts and automatically integrate into the post system included in the dashboard.
 Move around your dates, remember when you need to post, and maintain a constant flow of articles if you run a site where multiple authors write.

-Google Apps isn’t a direct WordPress tool, but it’s a must for people who work in WordPress.
+G Suite isn’t a direct WordPress tool, but it’s a must have for people who work in WordPress.
 The sheets, docs, email services, and more allow you to get rid of clunky word processors and backup your information quickly.
 You can even work offline and sync up your content whenever you find a hotspot.